PencilFoxStudios/HopOn/README.md

 ## Commands

+### ``/link``
+Sends the link to authenticate your Steam account with HopOn!
+This is required at least once by all users involved if they want the bot to work when they get mentioned in a command.

+### ``/unlink``
+Unlinks your Steam account from HopOn!

 ### ``/review [steam_app_id]``
 A major feature of this bot is to be able to condense 100 of the most helpfully-rated reviews into one short executive summary thanks to the power of OpenAI!
 Don't know a steam app id off the top of your head?
 No problem!
 It makes use of Discord.js's autocomplete support.
 Just start typing the name of a game and click!
 (Please note that some games aren't supported, whether it be lack of reviews, or the Steam API returning a non-game)